 You could also file a criminal complaint with the public prosecutor's office.
 You have three months after the last event occurred to file a complaint.
 However, the process can be long and complicated.
 You can get help from the victim support centre "Centre LAVI", from the association "Viol-Secours", which assists victims of rape, or from a specialist lawyer.

 At UNIGE

-Refer to the section "I'm being harassed - who can I talk to?" at the beginning of this guide.
+Refer to "Sexist and/or sexual harassment - who can I talk to?" on pages 2 and 3.